divanov11/Hackathon---Code-Battle-Edition/readme.md

 Pick a challenge, solve the problemset.
 There will be two challenges presented.
 Your job will be to pick a challenge and solve the problem by presenting an idea/solution, designing and prototyping your solution and writing a 1-4 sentence elevator pitch on why your solution solves the problem.

+## 🎨 Team up with a Designer (Optional)

+Each participant will have a list of designers to choose from to help with prototyping and mockups.

+**Don't worry, you WILL NOT have to split your winnings!**

+Designers will be given $500 on top of the $1,000 allocated for each winner.